rosefromthedead/effing-mad/README.md

 pure thing going on.
 This means you have to use monad transformers.
 I don't really understand monad transformers, therefore they are bad.

 On the other hand, I do understand algebraic effects, and therefore they are good.
+Also they compose far more easily and in my opinion are more intuitive.
 Download effing-mad today!

 ## more facts - to do with rust this time
 effing-mad uses generators.
 The implementation of it was made far easier by the lang team already